aleshaleksey/fansys23/02-base-rules.md

 A character starts with one good save at level 1, and can gain more good saves with the ["Extra Save"](06-abilities.md#extra-save) ability.

+[Conditions](10-conditions-types.md#conditions-in-detail) can give characters disadvantage of a saving throw, or prevent success completely.
+Likewise outside factors can also give bonus, penalties, advantage and disadvantage on saves.

 ___
 ### Hit Threshold (HiT)

 A character has an armour class/hit threshold.
-It can represent any combination of armour, shielding, evasive ability and additional blocking factors and is something of an abstract measure of how hard a character is to damage with a targeted attack: A targeted attack either penetrates defences, with the potential of doing damage, (hit) or it does not (miss).
+It can represent any combination of armour, shielding, evasive ability and additional blocking factors and is something of an abstract measure of how hard a character is to damage with a targeted attack: A targeted attack either penetrates defences, with the potential of doing damage (hit), or it does not (miss).

 ___
 #### Components of HiT